On October 26, Michelotti park (Parco Michelotti) in Turin, Italy, was reopened to the public (partially open) after 32 years of closure.

-Brothers and sisters, I’m reading the Book of Job when practicing spiritual devotions lately.
+Brothers and sisters, I have been reading the Book of Job when practicing spiritual devotions lately.
 Whenever I see that God praised Job as a righteous, perfect and upright person who feared God and shunned evil, I admire him greatly in my heart, and I also want to learn from him.
-I see Job had great faith in God.
+I see Job had great.
 When he lost his cattle and sheep all over the mountains, his untold wealth, and even his sons and daughters, he didn’t sin through his words blaming God, and he stood witness to God.
 In the trial he even said words with weight and testimony such as, “Naked came I out of my mother’s womb, and naked shall I return thither: Jehovah gave, and Jehovah has taken away; blessed be the name of Jehovah” (Job 1:21).
 When he suffered great pain from the sore boils all over his body, his wife told him to forsake God and betray God, but instead of doing that, Job said to his wife, “Shall we receive good at the hand of God, and shall we not receive evil?”
 (Job 2:10).
 From this I see that no matter what great sufferings and tribulations Job encountered, even in the face of death, he could retain his integrity by faith and didn’t rebel against or resist God.
 Job’s faith is very admirable.
-However, look at myself: Even though I have believed in the Lord for many years, my faith in the Lord is still very small.
-In my work and life, whenever encountering untoward things that harm my reputation and my interest, or suffering illness and tribulations, though I won’t say anything, I will still misunderstand and blame God in my heart, just unable to obey.
+However, I look at myself: Even though I have believed in the Lord for many years, my faith in the Lord is still very small.
+In my work and life, whenever encountering unhappy circumstances that harm my reputation and my interest, or suffering illness and tribulations, though I won’t say anything, I will still misunderstand and blame God in my heart, and just unable to obey.
 Only when I reflect on myself afterward can I see that my faith in God is truly pitiful, and is worlds away from Job’s.
 If God allows me to encounter trials in the future, with such faith how can I stand testimony to satisfy God?
 If I can’t, I will be Satan’s laughingstock, and I won’t gain God’s approval.
 So, how can I have true faith in the Lord?
-If brothers or sisters have any understanding of it, please fellowship with me.
+If brothers or sisters have any understanding of this, please fellowship with me.
 Thanks!

 Poster: A grain of sand